openMSL/sl-1-0-sensor-model-repository-template/test/integration/003_output_osi_fields/README.md

 The system consists of an OSMP binary trace file player, the model itself and a trace file writer.
 The trace file player will read the given SensorView trace file as an input for the sensor model.
-The output of the sensor model is connected to the [OpenMSL OSI Field Checker](https://github.com/openMSL/sl-1-5-sensor-model-testing/tree/main/src/osi-field-checker).
+The output of the sensor model is written to a binary OSI trace file.
+This trace file is checked by osi-validation in the pipeline.

 <img alt="System Structure" src="system_structure.png" width="600">